jmrphy/media_civil_war/media_civil_war.md

 The implications of this research note are two-fold.
-First, it contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus (CITE LYALL AND DEFOE), demonstrating in particular the importance of non-linearities in political conflict research.
-Second, it contributes novel quantitative evidence helping to explain the severity and timing of one of the most lethal dynamics in the world since World War II: the exponential increase in civil wars around the world beginning in the middle of the 1950s (CITE if possible).
+First, it contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus [@Lyall:2015uc], demonstrating in particular the importance of non-linearities in this area.[^2] Second, it contributes novel quantitative evidence helping to explain the severity and timing of one of the most lethal dynamics in the world since World War II: the increase in civil wars around the world beginning in the 1950s and 1960s [@Fearon:2003ht, 75].

 This research note proceeds as follows.
 The first section provides a brief summary and critique of the general pacification theory, providing